LakshmiSanjeev/Air-Quality-Monitoring-System/README.md

 By default the sketch runs in Serial-only mode (`SEND_TO_CLOUD = false`) so you can verify sensor readings before wiring up any cloud/mobile app integration.

-**Note:** this sketch is a starting point scaffolded from the project design and hasn't been flashed to physical hardware — verify pin mappings and calibrate the `AQ_THRESHOLD_*` values in `config.h` against your own sensor before trusting the output.

 ## Functionality & Features